8 reasons Andrew Puzder's nomination is a mess

 The CEO of CKE Restaurants, which runs Hardee's and Carl's Jr. fast food chains, has had current and former employees speak out against him from the start.
 At the same time, Democrats and labor rights activists have pounded his record on worker rights.
 The fast food exec has a long history of fighting against government regulation, a $15 minimum wage and the Affordable Care Act.

 The committee hearing on Puzder's nomination has been pushed back four times.
-It's now postponed indefinitely.
+It's now scheduled for Thursday.

+His confirmation is hardly a sure thing.
+Four Republicans are withholding their support, and no Democrats are expected to vote in his favor.

-Perhaps that's not surprising, given the long list of troublesome revelations that have emerged during Puzder's confirmation process.
+Perhaps that's not surprising given the long list of troublesome revelations that have emerged since Puzder's appointment.

-Puzder was most recently scheduled to testify before the Senate Committee on Health, Education, Labor & Pensions on Feb.
-7. But the hearing was scrapped because the committee still hasn't received all of his paperwork.

-Missing from Puzder's file is a plan to avoid any financial conflicts of interest, as well as his committee questionnaire, which asks for financial information and personal history.
+For weeks, senators were missing Puzder's plan to avoid any financial conflicts of interest, as well as his committee questionnaire, which asks for financial information and personal history.

+The documents are finally in.
+But his extensive financial holdings could complicate the confirmation process.

+If confirmed, Puzder has promised to step down as CEO of CKE Restaurants, and plans to divest holdings in more than 200 companies and funds within 90 days.
+He is not opting for a blind trust, which would require him to sell his assets and let an independent manager reinvest the proceeds.

-On Monday, Puzder conceded he had employed an undocumented immigrant.
+Puzder has conceded that he had employed an undocumented immigrant.
 It's an admission that has sunk cabinet nominees in the past.

 "My wife and I employed a housekeeper for a few years, during which I was unaware that she was not legally permitted to work in the US," Puzder said in a statement.
 "When I learned of her status, we immediately ended her employment and offered her assistance in getting legal status."